top of page

 COMMUNITY-BASED PROGRAM

-Is having fun a part of your life?
 For just two hours a week, you could spend time with a child as a Big Brother, Big Sister or Big Couple.
 If you are planning to stay in the Butte area for at least a year, you may be ready for a positive experience with a Little Brother or Little Sister.

-The community-based program allows some flexibility on when you and your little will meet as long as communication is kept with your Littles guardian and Match Support Specialist!
+The community-based program allows flexibility on when you and your little will meet as long as communication is kept with your Littles guardian and Match Support Specialist!

 It's life-changing